-- Research project on WhatsApp group as a social and collaborative information seeking virtual platform for Muslim women living abroad in the Middle East [in data analysis phase]

-- Invited chapter on information behavior and crisis decision-making for inclusion in the forthcoming Routledge Handbook of Adoption

-- Developing a model of information behavior in crisis contexts – pushing the boundaries of “Everyday Life Information Seeking” to better understand unique aspects of decision-making under duress of personal crisis
+Research project on WhatsApp group as a social and collaborative information > seeking virtual platform for expat Muslim women living abroad in the Middle East > [in data analysis phase] > - Invited chapter on information behavior and crisis decision-making for > inclusion in the forthcoming Routledge Handbook of Adoption > - Developing a model of information behavior in crisis contexts – pushing the > boundaries of “Everyday Life Information Seeking” to better understand unique > aspects of decision-making under duress of personal crisis